albertho425/albertho425/README.md

 :smiley: I'm in IT & e-Learning (LMS admin) and am also studying **web development.**

-:v: I have a work permits in 🇺🇸 and 🇨🇦
+:v: I have 🇺🇸🇨🇦 work permits

 :computer: I'm currently implemnting a new learning management system and migrating an existing website.